Kfollen93/Mini-Reference-Guide/README.md

     Performing base class drawing tasks
 */
 ```
 I find this Microsoft example to be concise and a good way to begin trying to grasp how to think about Polymorphism.
 I had a problem where I was tasked with reading from a text file to calculate the area of multiple shapes and then sorting the shapes from largest area to smallest, all while implementing OOP principles.
 The Microsoft example above is what I modeled my code from, but I used an <code>abstract</code> method in my base <code>Shape</code> class, rather than a <code>virtual</code> method.
-As I'm still learning how to properly implement OOP throughout my programs, I am aware this could probably have been implemented in a better manner, but my example is below for reference to see how this could work in a "real" problem. <br>
+This could probably have been implemented in a better way, but my example is below for reference to see how this could work in a "real" problem. <br>

 <details>
       <summary><b>My Implementation/Example</b></summary>